alerezaaa/Jekyll_alireza/_posts/2023-07-25-my-master-thesis.md

 ```

-> In `Scikit-learn` negative $R^2$ is possible because as they mentioned “because the model can be arbitrarily worse”
+> 💡 In `Scikit-learn` negative $R^2$ is possible because as they mentioned “because the model can be arbitrarily worse”
-{: .prompt-info }

 results in a Whisker-Box chart: